Do Most #ThisIsUs Fans Find The Character Of Kate #Unlikeable

-**Possible This Is Us Spoilers Ahead**
+Warning: Possible This Is Us spoilers ahead!

-At this time, we are midway through season 2 of This Is Us and a lot of fans are losing patience with the character of Kate, calling her unlikeable on social media.
-Chrissy Metz who plays Kate Pearson in This Is Us is great in the role, but it seems that with each new clue about the past shared with viewers, Kate Pearson disappoints.
-And with each challenge faced, the character seems unable to make progress or rise to the occasion.
-All three of the characters of the Pearson children on This Is Us have suffered loss, but the character of Kate is the only one who seems to remain stagnant.
+At this time, we are midway through Season 2 of This Is Us, and a lot of fans are losing patience with the character of Kate, calling her unlikeable on social media.
+Chrissy Metz, who plays Kate Pearson in This Is Us, is great in the role, but it seems that with each new clue about her past, Kate Pearson disappoints.
+And with each challenge, the character seems unable to make progress or rise to the occasion.
+All three of the Pearson children on This Is Us have suffered loss, but Kate is the only one who seems to remain stagnant.

-The most common place to interact with other fans about thoughts and theories of This Is Us is on social media.
-The biggest topic of conversation has not been about any individual character but was about the Pearson family as a whole and what went down on the night that Pearson family patriarch Jack dies.
+The most common place to interact with other fans about thoughts and theories regarding This Is Us is on social media.
+The biggest topic of conversation has not been about any individual character but about the Pearson family as a whole and what went down on the night that Pearson family patriarch Jack dies.

-This Is Us viewers have known since early on that Jack won’t live to see his kids make it to adulthood, and so that debate about what family drama sets Jack’s death in motion has been a major focus as fans look for clues.
+This Is Us viewers have known since early on that Jack won’t live to see his kids make it to adulthood, and so the debate about what family drama sets Jack’s death in motion has been a major focus as fans look for clues.
 As the season of This Is Us progresses, what we know is that Rebecca is devastated by Jack’s death, and so are Kate, Kevin, and Randall.

 “The burned-down house and a wailing Rebecca is definitely an indication of what happened possibly that night.”

-Buddy TV’s Derek Stauffer shared that on This Is Us, the character of Kate Pearson has reached a point where many fans see her as unlikeable and obnoxious, calling her “a bitter pill to swallow.”
+Buddy TV’s Derek Stauffer shared that on This Is Us, Kate Pearson has reached a point where many fans see her as unlikeable and obnoxious, calling her “a bitter pill to swallow.”
 Through the drama of the show, This Is Us, Kate seems to embrace victimhood more than anyone else.

 “Kate has always been one of the most problematic characters for This Is Us.
 While Chrissy Metz has always been great in the role, she’s been given very little to do.
 Kate’s entire story in season 1 was about her weight.
 Even her relationship with Toby revolved almost solely around the pair’s waistlines.”